Yapibe/KAN-GPSConv/README.md

 - This project builds upon the work on Graph Positional Signatures and Kolmogorov-Arnold Networks.
 - We thank the PyTorch Geometric team for their excellent framework for graph neural networks.
+- We acknowledge the Open Graph Benchmark (OGB) for providing standardized datasets and evaluation protocols.

 ## Contact